NEWS

 COMPANY PROFILE

-Adrenomed AG is a privately-financed, clinical-stage biopharmaceutical company with a clear mission: developing precision medicine to rescue vascular integrity and saving the lives of critically ill patients with limited treatment options.
+AdrenoMed AG is a privately-financed, clinical-stage biopharmaceutical company with a clear mission: developing precision medicine to rescue vascular integrity and saving the lives of critically ill patients with limited treatment options.

 We translate the concept of precision medicine into acute care.
-Our biomarker-guided approach enables us to identify the patients with loss of vascular integrity as an underlying pathophysiological disease mechanism and to treat patients that will most likely benefit from Adrecizumab therapy.
+Our biomarker-guided approach enables us to identify the patients with loss of vascular integrity as an underlying pathophysiological disease mechanism and to treat patients that will most likely benefit from Enibarcimab therapy.

-Adrenomed’s business is effectively secured by a strong IP position with granted patents in all major markets.
+AdrenoMed’s business is effectively secured by a strong IP position with granted patents in all major markets.

-Adrenomed is based in Hennigsdorf near Berlin, Germany.
+AdrenoMed is based in Hennigsdorf near Berlin, Germany.

 MANAGEMENT